AuraSalomaa/hyte-server/readme/readme.md

 ![Profile Page](profilepage3.png)

-#Known bugs:
+<h3><b>Known bugs:<b></h3>

-Delete user function not yet working from the page, will be fixed as soon as possible.
+1. Delete user function not yet working from the page, will be fixed as soon as possible.
-Clear front end messasing will be implemented.
+2. Clear front end messasing will be implemented.
-Some minor graphical issues might be possible.
+3. Some minor graphical issues might be possible.
-There is a chance that if you double press login, you get to the profile page.
+4. There is a chance that if you double press login, you get to the profile page.

 Please report any other odd behavior on the page, I will try to patch them as well as I can.

-#Refrences:
+<h3><b>Refrences:<b></h3>

-https://www.w3schools.com/w3css/4/w3.css (used in frontend design) https://www.w3schools.com/w3css/tryw3css_templates_start_page.html(template page used in frontend)
+- https://www.w3schools.com/w3css/4/w3.css (used in frontend design)
+- https://www.w3schools.com/w3css/tryw3css_templates_start_page.html(template page used in frontend)